gbourcier/FizzStockAlert/README.md

 ## Features

-- Monitors the availability of a specific phone on the Fizz website.
+- Monitors the availability of a specific phone on e-commerce websites.
-- Sends email notifications if the phone becomes available.
+- Sends email notifications if the item becomes available.
 - Provides crash notifications via email if the worker service fails.

 ## Prerequisites